 I hold a Ph.D in industrial and organizational psychology from the University of Maryland.
 I am a fellow in SIOP, APA and the American Educational Research Association.
 I have served SIOP in various capacities including Instructional and Educational Officer, editor of the SIOP Frontiers volume “Adverse Impact: Implications for Organizational Staffing and High Stakes Selection” (2010); consulting editor of the Journal of Applied Psychology; Chair, M. Scott Meyers Award Committee; member, Distinguished Professional Contributions Award Committee, Ad Hoc Committee On Revision of the SIOP Principles, Program Committee, External Affairs Committee, the Diversity Committee and currently the Task Force on Contemporary Selection Practice Recommendations to the Equal Employment Opportunity Commission.
 My participation in the SIOP Annual Conference includes master tutorials, preconference workshops, panel discussions, symposia and debates as well as a reviewer of program submissions.

 As President of Outtz and Associates, I develop employment-selection systems that focus on validity, but also enhance opportunities for workforce diversity and the inclusion of minorities and women.
-I have written about, researched, and focused my practice on the concept of adverse impact and alternative methods of reducing it.
+I have written about, researched and focused my practice on minimizing adverse impact through alternative methods of selection.
 I believe my work has significantly influenced best practices in reducing obstacles to equal employment opportunity.
-As an expert witness in complex, large-scale employment litigation, my objective has been to ensure that I-O psychology plays a significant role in influencing policy with regard to fair employment practices.
+As an expert retained to advise courts and as an expert witness in complex, large-scale employment litigation, my objective has been to ensure that I-O psychology plays a significant role in influencing policy with regard to fair employment practices.

 I believe I-O programs do a good job of providing students the knowledge and skills to conduct top-notch scientific research.
 They do not however provide the practitioner skills necessary to effectively apply that research to real world situations.
 Students are not sufficiently prepared to engage in both the science and practice of I-O psychology.
 Our research is only as good as its application and the practice of I-O is only as good as the science upon which it is based.
-More needs to be done to encourage an interdisciplinary approach that prepares graduates equally for research and practice without sacrificing one for the other.
-I will work to better establish this link.
+We should do more in the area interdisciplinary research and practice to better prepare those entering the profession for the complex issues that they will be asked to address.

 Increased Societal Impact

-SIOP members should seek to impact the quality of organizational decision-making as we move through this decade and beyond.
-We should strive to more effectively address areas such as employment selection strategies that make maximum use of all segments of society, matching training with the jobs of the future, and identifying best practices in the use of social media in the workplace.
-I will work to keep SIOP forward-looking and ready to take on the challenges of today as well as those to come.
+SIOP members should seek to impact the quality of organizational decision-making and policy implementation as we move through this decade and beyond.
+We should strive to more effectively address areas such as employment selection, training, fair compensation, engagement, work-life balance and organizational climate/culture so that organizations can make maximum use of all segments of our society.
+I will work to keep SIOP forward-looking in these areas and ready to take on future organizational challenges.

 Increased Participation by Minorities and other Affinity Groups

-SIOP must do a better job embracing diversity by reaching out to Racial/Ethnic minorities and other affinity groups to take advantage of the breadth of thought and experiences they can provide.
+SIOP must do a better job embracing diversity by reaching out to the full spectrum of employee, and applicant groups (e.g., racial, ethnic, gender, cultural and religious) to take advantage of the breadth of thought and experiences, research and practice models they can provide.